Lupin3000/RPLidar/readme.md

 **Calibration**

-> Calibration from 350 to 10
-> Purple output from 350 to 360.n
+- Purple output from 350 to 360.n
-> Yellow output for exact 0
+- Yellow output for exact 0
-> Blue output from 0.n to 10
+- Blue output from 0.n to 10

 ```shell
 # show script help